kimchi-project/kimchi/docs/API.md

         * bridge: Aggregated Public Network.
                   The VM that joines this network is seen as a peer on this network and it may offer network services such as HTTP or SSH.
-    * interface: The name of a bridge network interface on the host.
-All traffic on this network will be bridged through the indicated interface.
+    * interfaces: An array of bridge network interfaces that belongs to this network All traffic on this network will be bridged through the first interface.
 The interface is a bridge or ethernet/bonding device.
     * persistent: If 'true', network will persist after a system reboot or be stopped.
                   All networks created by Kimchi are persistent.